New light mediators and the neutrino fog: Implications from XENONnT nuclear recoil data: Conclusions

 Overall, our results indicate that even in light of the latest XENONnT measurement, the presence of light mediators can significantly reshape the neutrino fog, altering the regions of parameter space where DM discovery becomes limited by neutrino backgrounds.
 Future detectors with directionality capabilities~\cite{Vahsen:2021gnb}, e.g., CYGNUS, are expected to provide new insights and possibly help overcoming the sensitivity limitations due to the neutrino background.\\

-\textbf{Note Added:} Just before the submission of this work, the LZ Collaboration has also announced a 4.5$\sigma$ observation of \cevns~induced by $^8$B solar neutrinos and uploaded a preprint on their webpage~\cite{LZ-preprint}, that is yet to appear on the arXiv.
+\textbf{Note Added:} Just before the submission of this work, the LZ Collaboration has also announced a 4.5$\sigma$ observation of \cevns~induced by $^8$B solar neutrinos and uploaded a preprint on their webpage~\cite{LZ-preprint}, and has appeared on the arXiv after our submission.
+If these new data were to be included in the present analysis, we expect conclusions to be qualitatively similar to those obtained using XENONnT data.
+The reason is that both Collaborations have measured the $^8$B neutrino flux with comparable $1\sigma$ uncertainties.
+A possible minor difference might arise from the fact that the LZ best-fit $^8$B flux normalization lies slightly below the theoretical prediction.
+In scenarios where new mediators interfere constructively with the SM amplitude, thus enhancing the \cevns~rate, this feature could lead to marginally stronger constraints.

 \acknowledgments AM acknowledges financial support from the Government of India via the Prime Minister Research Fellowship (PMRF), ID: 0401970.
-VDR and DKP acknowledge financial support by the grant CIDEXG/2022/20 (from Generalitat Valenciana) and by the Spanish grants CNS2023-144124 (MCIN/AEI/10.13039/501100011033 and “Next Generation EU”/PRTR), PID2023-147306NB-I00, and CEX2023-001292-S (MCIU/AEI/10.13039/501100011033).
+AM also gratefully acknowledges the hospitality of the AHEP group at IFIC, where a significant portion of the computations for this work was carried out.
+VDR and DKP acknowledge financial support by the grant CIDEXG/2022/20 (from Generalitat Valenciana) and by the Spanish grants CNS2023-144124 (MCIN/AEI/10.13039/501100011033 and “Next Generation EU”/PRTR), PID2023-147306NB-I00, and CEX2023-001292-S (MCIU/AEI/ 10.13039/501100011033).